Plachtaa/seed-vc/README.md

     - All audio files should be in on of the following formats: `.wav` `.flac` `.mp3` `.m4a` `.opus` `.ogg`
     - Speaker label is not required, but make sure that each speaker has at least 1 utterance
     - Of course, the more data you have, the better the model will perform
+    - Training data should be as clean as possible, BGM or noise is not desired
 2. Choose a model configuration file from `configs/presets/` for fine-tuning, or create your own to train from scratch.
     - For fine-tuning, it should be one of the following:
         - `./configs/presets/config_dit_mel_seed_uvit_xlsr_tiny.yml` for real-time voice conversion